bohanzhu/test_doc/README.md

 ## Evaluation Caption Model
 Code package provides evaluation script for caption model.

-### Evaluation Caption Model
-##### Metric
+### Metric
-caption model lelongs to NLG model.

-there're a few [metrics](https://medium.com/explorations-in-language-and-learning/metrics-for-nlg-evaluation-c89b6a781054) for evaluation.
+Caption model is Natural-language generation model(NLG model).
+For NLG model, we use [metrics](https://medium.com/explorations-in-language-and-learning/metrics-for-nlg-evaluation-c89b6a781054) measure performance.

-In our code package we user [perplexity](https://en.wikipedia.org/wiki/Perplexity) to measure the performance.
+In our code package we use [perplexity](https://en.wikipedia.org/wiki/Perplexity)

 ## Inference